aws/sagemaker-python-sdk/doc/using_chainer.rst

 Supported versions of Chainer: ``4.0.0``, ``4.1.0``, ``5.0.0``.

-We recommend that you use the latest supported version, because that's where we focus most of our development efforts.
+We recommend that you use the latest supported version because that's where we focus most of our development efforts.

 For more information about Chainer, see https://github.com/chainer/chainer.